Nothile-Moyo-Git/express-routing-demo/README.md

 npm run start
 ```

-> Start styling processing (you need to run this alongside the server)
+> Start styling processing (you need to run this alongside the server in a different terminal)
 ```
 npm run watch
 ```